mcarter960/casperblue/README.md

 &nbsp;

-## YOU MUST USE CODE INJECTION for Blue Colors - Temporary until I edit "screen.css"
+## FOR TESTING PURPOSES, USE the "CODE INJECTION" Feature for Blue Colors or any other Color :)

 ```
 <style>